thachmpham/thachmpham.github.io/md/kernel_build.md

 ```

-# 4. Run
-Run the kernel with QEMU.
+- Run the kernel on QEMU, with the filesystem image.
 ```sh

 $ qemu-system-x86_64 -boot order=c -m 2048M \